MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 6. The folder **Drop** contains the build results.

-    - The two .zip files are the packages that contain the apps.
+    - The two .zip files are the packages that contain the applications.
     - These files are used in the release pipeline for deployment to Azure App Service.

      ![Artifact](./media/contoso-migration-refactor-web-app-sql-managed-instance/pipeline6.png)